bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # Scalar multiplication
 We now present two algorithms for scalar multiplication on the above curve.
-Both use the same addition and doubling formulas, and one is a simple windowed exponentation, while the other uses endomorphisms to accelerate computation.
+Both use the same addition and doubling formulas, and one is a simple windowed exponentiation, while the other uses endomorphisms to accelerate computation.

 ## Alternative Point Representations and Addition Laws